Welcome to today's edition of the Rush 24-7 podcast.

 There's no question about it.

-It is it is truly devastating.
+It is truly devastating.

-this before it even happens there's a oh we're doomed oh we're screwed oh what are we gonna do sort of and that's not what this country is to me and I will bet you that the people affected by this don't come out of this all defeated and doom and gloom and commit suicide and throw their hands up in frustration.
+And I will bet you that the people affected by this don't come out of this all defeated and doom and gloom and commit suicide and throw their hands up in frustration.

 I think it was 88.

-And in fact even a portion of the Bay Bridge fell uh uh and they had to you know repair that and I I remember saying back then you know the people of San Francisco are gonna get in gear and put this place back together put the city back together as quickly as they can um the it's it's just the way we are it's just what Americans do.
+And I remember saying back then, the people of San Francisco are going to get in gear and put this place back together, put the city back together as quickly as they can.

-Already you have utility workers from neighboring states on standby ready to rush into the affected areas and try to restore power as quickly as possible.
+Already you have utility workers from neighboring states on standby, ready to rush into the affected areas and try to restore power as quickly as possible.

-When this sort of thing happens around the world we're the first country on scene to help out when these situations occur we have experience doing this around the world we've built for ourselves and we will do so again.
+When this sort of thing happens around the world, we're the first country on scene to help out when these situations occur.

-And I'm again not trying to minimize that.
+And I'm, again, not trying to minimize that.

-Uh this is more an attitudinal thing with me.
+This is more an attitudinal thing with me.

-Uh there you can find positives any place that you want to look for them.
+You can find positives any place that you want to look for them.

 And in this case, we had plenty of warning.